david-andrew/dewy-lang/mdbook/src/range-types.md

 Note that all ranges used to index sequences must be integer ranges

-Lastly, you can specify that a range starts from the beginning of the sequence, or continues to the end of the sequence using the special `_` (underscore) identifier
+Lastly, you can specify that a range continues to the end of the sequence using the special `_` (underscore) identifier. paired with `0` to select from the start of the string, you can select from sequences relative to both the start and end bounds.

 ```
 full_string = 'this is a string'